Early Alert Program

 Managed by the Student Success Coordinator, the Early Alert Program is a Coordinated Care Network composed of the Early Alert Management Team and key student support areas on campus that collaborate to support student success.

 While there are many reasons to issue an Early Alert, in some instances, an Early Alert may not be the best referral for a student.

-If a student is struggling with academic, physical, and emotional or a combination of the following obstacles, please consider a Ship Cares referral.
-If a student may be struggling with emotional or mental distress, please consider referring them to the Counseling Center.
-If a student may be struggling with a specific course or single assignment in a course, please consider having a student reach out to the Learning Center for additional academic support.
-The Early Alert system is NOT montitored 24/7; in the event of a life threatening emergency, please contact 911 and/or SU Campus Police for immediate assistance.
-If you are aware that a student may have experienced discrimination, harrassment or sexual misconduct on campus please consider contacting the Title IX Office.
+The Early Alert system is NOT monitored 24/7.
+In the event of a life-threatening emergency, please contact 911 and/or SU Campus Police for immediate assistance.
+If you are aware that a student may have experienced discrimination, harassment, or sexual misconduct on campus please consider contacting the Title IX Office.